KeanuReaver/PS_DarkMode_Cobalt/README.md

 ## 🛠️ Development Notes

 Built mostly with css media queries but some javascript.
 Compress contents of project folder and install using PowerSchool's Plugin Management.
+The only file in the images/css folder being used is customization.css.
+The other files/alterations in that folder are either from older versions or for references and need to be deleted.

 ## 🧪 Future Features

-- Toggleable controls
-- More modular inserts rather than direct edits of PowerSchool css
+- Make a properly modular version of powerTeacher Pro.
+Currently only direct edits to the main.css file are used.
-- Properly update css lines with nots and classes
+- Properly update css lines with nots and classes in the bluesteel edits